Medically reviewed by

-- Short-term insomnia: It’s otherwise known as acute insomnia.
-It usually results from exposure to a stressor which could be physical, mental, or psychological.
+Short-term insomnia, otherwise known as acute insomnia, usually results from exposure to a stressor which could be physical, mental, or psychological.
 It lasts a few days to a few weeks, but symptoms are present for less than three months.

-- Chronic Insomnia: Your doctor might tell you that you have chronic insomnia if your sleep troubles occur at least three times per week and persist for at least three months.
+Your doctor may diagnose you with chronic insomnia if your sleep troubles occur at least three times per week and persist for at least three months.
 Your chronic insomnia might result from initial short-term insomnia.

 - Difficulty initiating sleep